 Canada’s Oldest Dinosaurs

-Gaze up at the skeleton and examine real bone bones on display.
-The dinosaur skeletons are 200 million years old.
-Museum researchers continue to uncover and study these important fossils from the Bay of Fundy
+Gaze up at the skeleton and examine the 200-million-year-old dinosaur bones on display.
+Museum researchers continue to uncover and study these important fossils from the Bay of Fundy.

 Talk with Paleontologists